Prag8855/aab/frontend/content/guides/deutschland-ticket.md

 **[How to use public transit in Berlin ➞](/guides/public-transit)**

-When you leave Germany, **remember to [cancel your subscription](#how-to-cancel-a-deutschland-ticket)**.
+When you [leave Germany](/guides/leaving-germany), [cancel your subscription](#how-to-cancel-a-deutschland-ticket).
 The Deutschland Ticket renews automatically every month until you cancel it.

 ## What can you do with a Deutschland Ticket?